stereotypicalsam/aladdin-api/README.md

 ### `GET /api/v1/players/{character_id}/history`

-Wealth history for a single player — last 50 turns of net worth, cash, stock, and bond values.
-Useful for spotting whether a party member is growing, stable, or in decline.
+Wealth history for a single player — up to the last 50 turns of net worth, cash, stock, and bond values.
+If fewer than 50 turns of history exist, returns whatever is available (no 404 — the player object is still returned with an empty or short `history` array).

 ```bash
 curl https://statesofglory.com/api/v1/players/69ef1355c89cc52094f9e214/history \